The FHA 203k loan

 For instance, a house potentially worth $250,000 may sell for just $200,000 when it needs only $20,000 in repairs.
 That leaves $30,000 in potential equity for a buyer with the initiative to manage the fixes.

 According to real estate data website Realtytrac, the median home price in a “distressed” sale was 42% lower than the price netted in non-distressed situations.
 That’s a big discount.

 The problem comes, however, when the buyer goes to finance the home purchase.

 Most mortgage programs require homes to be in near-top shape before the loan is approved.

 That’s where the FHA 203k rehab loan comes in.

 The Federal Housing Administration’s (FHA) 203k loan allows buyers to finance the home and up to $35,000 in repairs with one loan.

-It’s possible to have lower payments and higher equity in your home the moment you move in, compared to your friends and neighbors.
-It’s time to take a closer look at the FHA 203k program.
+It’s possible to have lower monthly payments and higher equity in your home the moment you move in, compared to your friends and neighbors.

-As you would expect, there are some plusses and minuses with the loan.
+As you would expect, there are some pluses and minuses with the 203k loan program.

 But with every reward comes the preliminary work.
 The 203k loan is no exception.